ndimitrov04/TranslEYEtor/README.md

 1. Download the release package and run the installer.
 2. Install the program anywhere where there are free write permissions.
 (Do not install to ProgramFiles or C)
 3. The installer will ask for your permission to restart the PC.
 4. When the PC restarts, installation will continue and then finish.
-You might need to double click on either Main.py or the desktop shortcut if an error occurs.
 ### Clone
 1. Clone the repo
-2. Double-click on Install.bat
+2. Double-click on /scripts/install.bat.
 3. The installer will ask for your permission to restart the PC.
 4. When the PC restarts, installation will continue and then finish.
-You might need to double click on either Main.py or the desktop shortcut if an error occurs.

-## Roadmap
-1. Better translation - Done
-2. Options menu - Done
-3. GUI - Done
-4. Better screen capture UX - Done
-5. OS hooks to show translated text on top of actual text - Done
-6. Full screen captures - Done
-7. GPU support - Done